 - 2 ounces jojoba oil (find unrefined, organic jojoba oil here)

-- Measure oils using a digital kitchen scale.
+- Begin making your DIY body butter by measuring the oils using a digital kitchen scale.

 - Melt oils over a double boiler.
 (I place the stainless bowl of my stand mixer into a medium saucepan of boiling water.)